FerryTempo/FTServer/docs/ferrytempo-defs-ferry-tempo-single-boat-data-properties-scheduleddeparture.md

 https://www.ferrytempo.com/schemas/FerryTempo.schema.json#/$defs/singleBoatData/properties/ScheduledDeparture
 ```

-Seconds until boat is next scheduled to depart a port.
+Date/time in epoch format of when boat is next scheduled to depart a port.
+Not present if scheduled departure is still being determined.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                           |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :----------------------------------------------------------------------------------- |